tlswg/tls13-spec/draft-ietf-tls-tls13.md

            }
        } EarlyDataIndication;

-masked_ticket_age
+ticket_age
 : The time since the client learned about the server configuration that it is using, in milliseconds.
-This value is XORed with the "ticket_age_mask" value that was included with the ticket, see {{NewSessionTicket}}.
-This masking prevents passive observers from correlating sessions.
+This value is added modulo 2^32 to with the "ticket_age_add" value that was included with the ticket, see
+  {{NewSessionTicket}}.
+This addition prevents passive observers from correlating sessions unless tickets are reused.
 Note: because ticket lifetimes are restricted to a week, 32 bits is enough to represent any plausible age, even in milliseconds.